 If you drive anywhere outside of a city in New Zealand one thing will become apparent very quickly – farming is everywhere!
 Many Kiwi’s own farms and farming is a very prevalent career choice here in NZ.
 So, if you want to get to know the culture of New Zealand then going on a New Zealand farm tour is something you must do!

 The other day we decided to go on a farm tour right from Queenstown!
-Our farm of choice was Mt Nicholas Farm as it is a Merino Wool farm near Queenstown, famous for having amazing views and being extremely picturesque.
+Our farm of choice was the Mt Nicholas Station as it is a Merino Wool farm near Queenstown, famous for having amazing views and being extremely picturesque.
 Although a New Zealand farm tour wasn’t originally on our list of things to do while in New Zealand, the Mt Nicolas farm tour came highly recommended so we decided to check it out for ourselves.

 This blog is all about our experience on the Mt Nicolas farm, and what the tour is all about.
 Spoiler alert: we now think that a New Zealand farm tour should be on everyone’s travel itinerary!